Introduction to the foundations of geometry

 (as studies of abstract realities),

-disregarding their possible connections to physics, and this is
+ignoring their possible connections to physics; and this is

-and “the space” as they naturally appear.
+and “the space” as they seem.
 They are now called Euclidean

-by their dimension, respectively 2 (for the plane geometry), and 3 (space
+respectively with dimension 2 (for the plane geometry), and 3 (space

 The 3-dimensional Euclidean geometry is the first and most obvious

 theory of physics,

 describing our physical space.
 To form a clear and complete mathematical